 Miro:

 Miro is well-known and highly regarded for virtual brainstorming and whiteboarding.
-It provides a seamless collaboration experience, allowing teams to work together in real time.
+It provides a smooth collaboration experience, allowing teams to work together in real time.
 Miro enhances team productivity and creativity with an extensive library of plug-and-play templates.

 Figma: